 To prevent lice infestation among dogs, veteran pet owners recommend using anti-flea shampoos and washing their collars, sweaters, and beddings in tepid to hot water.
 Cleaning their ears is also a must to reduce the risk of infection and inflammation.
 A responsible pet owner would even have his or her four-legged friend vaccinated.

-Create a Safe Space for Them Outdoors
+Pet-Friendly House And Lot Tip #5: Create A Safe Space For Them Outdoors

 Cats and dogs are naturally curious and love to roam around, requiring more attention and looking after to ensure that they do not wreak havoc or inconvenience neighbors.
-Homeowners can build dog houses in their backyard or even install gates or fences surrounding their premises, for starters.
+For starters, homeowners can build dog houses in their backyard or even install gates or fences surrounding their premises.